 - Keep emotions in check.
 It’s not easy to stay calm when there is tremendous buzz in the office.
 If you need to vent, feel free to express your frustrations to a spouse, therapist, or even to scream them out loud when alone in the car, but check your emotions at the office door.

 - Know the law.
 Laws and regulations apply differently in different countries and industries.
 Executives should know what constitutes legal misconduct, what legal protections the company provides, and if (or how) innocent parties can be implicated.
+States like California, for example, protect their employees under the California Whistleblower Law.
+This law allows employees to speak up if they notice their employer engaging in unlawful activities.
+Corporate scandals could be prevented with the help of whistleblower lawyers, who help to ensure that your job remains secure, and no retaliation techniques will be used by the company.

 - Diversify your network … and resume.
 Make sure that your network is broad, with contacts on your LinkedIn profile in various industries who can vouch for your character and work.
 Similarly, you want to be sure that your resume reflects your work history, and your contributions, at other companies.
 If need be, create multiple versions that deemphasize a current or past tinged employer.
 One thing you should not do is delete the scandalized company from your resume.
 Not only is it disingenuous, but when discovered (and it will be discovered) just makes you look deceitful.